Crowded Kitchen

 2. Add crushed cornflakes to the peanut butter mixture and stir well until the cornflakes are evenly coated.

-3. Line an 8x8 or 9x9 inch pan with parchment paper.
-Spread the cornflake and peanut butter mixture evenly into the pan and transfer to freezer for at least 2 hours (or overnight).
+3. Line an 8x8-inch pan with parchment paper.
+Spread the cornflake and peanut butter mixture evenly into the pan and transfer to freezer for 4 hours (or overnight).

 4. Remove from pan after freezing and slice into 18 rectangular bars.
 Return to freezer immediately.
-For best results, wait an hour before coating in chocolate.
+For best results, wait 30-60 minutes before coating in chocolate.

 5. Melt chocolate with coconut oil in a double boiler or in 30 second intervals in the microwave, stirring in between each interval, until fully melted.